 Gov. Mike DeWine recently stated, “We should all be outraged that in the year 2020, in Ohio and in this country, there’s still inequality of opportunity and there is still racism.
 The coronavirus, this global pandemic has laid bare our vulnerabilities, our fears, our outrage, our uncertainty, our disparities and our injustices.
 We must come together to try to solve these historic injustices.
 I intend to bring people together to create hope and opportunity for all Ohioans.”

 We know Ohio’s public libraries are uniquely positioned to help with this mission and we look forward to working with the Governor’s Office on creating opportunity for everyone.

-In addition, the OLC’s Diversity Awareness and Resources Committee is continuing to identify ways in which the OLC can address diversity as it relates to the library profession and the Ohio library community.
+In addition, the OLC’s Diversity, Equity and Inclusion Committee is continuing to identify ways in which the OLC can address diversity as it relates to the library profession and the Ohio library community.
 Through training, speakers, workshops, and publications, this committee serves as an excellent resource for OLC and our members.
 The committee has also created a Racial Equity and Social Justice Resource page on the OLC website at olc.org/racial-equity.